Back to Blog

 Frequently Asked Questions

-Why does my extracted transcript have errors?
+Why does my transcript have errors on specialized academic vocabulary?